gemfire/gemfire-developer-website/content/tutorials/spring-for-gemfire/inline-cache.md

 Our CacheLoader implementation also uses JOOQ for connecting to Postgres and Java system properties to retrieve Postgres' username and password.

 ### AsyncEventListener
-Gemfire's AsyncEventListener is used to listen for events to the cache, and then perform a batch update to the backing Postgres database.
+GemFire's AsyncEventListener is used to listen for events to the cache, and then perform a batch update to the backing Postgres database.
 HikariCP, a popular connection pooling library for Java applications, is being used here to help handle our Postgres connections.
 We also are using a singleton pattern in order to load only one connection pool in our cache.